j4f-foundation/J4FCore/README.md

 Currency is still in early development phase, it may not be stable 100%
 ```
 The mainnet has not yet been released.
-The forecast for its launch is 4 months
 ```

 # Development Fund